marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 dsl-compile --py covertype_training_pipeline.py --output covertype_training_pipeline.yaml
 ```

 The result is the `covertype_training_pipeline.yaml` file.
-This file needs to deployed to the KFP runtime before pipeline runs can be triggered.
+This file needs to be deployed to the KFP runtime before pipeline runs can be triggered.
 You can deploy the pipeline package using an API from the **KFP SDK** or using the **KFP** Command Line Interface (CLI).

 To upload the pipeline package using **KFP CLI**: